-The legislation around this, the Insolvency Act 1986, clarifies that employees:
+The legislation around this, the Insolvency Act 1986, clarifies the following employee entitlements:

-- are entitled to their outstanding salary, if funds are available
+- are entitled to their unpaid wages, if funds are available

 - this includes earned commission (for a maximum of 4 monthspreceding the insolvency, and up to a ceiling of £800)